knupfer/type-of-html/Readme.md

 resulting html as bytestring in the binary and is therefore the fastest possible output.

+Please consider as well using the packages `type-of-html-static` which provides helper TH functions to optimize even more at compile time.
+It was put in a seperate package to avoid a dependency on TH (which would've been handy for the functions in `Html.Element`).

 ## Comparision to lucid and blaze-html

 Advantages of `type-of-html`: